 What made St. Francis, St. Francis?
 Well, it was more than a love for creation and a desire for poverty – surprising as that may seem!
-St. Francis was also more than a dreamer, and definitely not a passive figure either in the church or in a society of his day.
+St. Francis was more than a dreamer, and not a passive figure either in the church or in a society of his day.
 What made St. Francis, St. Francis was a passion, an energy, and an earnest desire to know and to experience God.
+So What does Learning to be Franciscan mean?

 This passion and desire was born not only of an open heart but also and most importantly an open mind, which shattered most of the preconceived notions and expectations of people in the Middle Ages.
 It was drawn out of a necessity to know in real and concrete ways that God was not a figment of imagination or a fantastic hope that could never find a grounding in reality.